Classification: Original Japanese Cast

 Year of release: 1976

-You can listen to various track from this recording thanks to our friends at WFMU, “the radio station that bites back.”
+You can listen to a sampling of tracks (above) from this recording thanks to our friends at WFMU, “the radio station that bites back.”
+(And if you like this taste of the chocolate, WFMU is also happy to give you a tour of the whole factory, metaphorically speaking.)

 Jesus of Nazareth…………Takeshi Kaga